Geometrical description and Faddeev-Jackiw quantization of electrical networks: Degenerate forms, the Faddeev-Jackiw method and quantization

+Thus, once we have obtained the the two-form $\omega$ on a solution of the constraint Pfaff equations, Eq. \eqref{eq:twoform_restricted}, it is our task to compute its kernel, i.e., a linearly independent set of vectors $W=\left\{\boldsymbol{W}_I\right\}_{I=1}^{|W|}$, with cardinality $|W|= B-r_P-\mathrm{rank}(\omega)$.
+In components, each of these vectors satisfies $W_I^\alpha\omega_{\alpha\beta}=0$.
+Therefore, contracting each of these vectors with both sides of Eq. \eqref{eq:finaleomscoords}, in the case without dissipation ($\mathcal{F}_{\alpha\beta}=0$) and sources ($S_\alpha=0$), we conclude that if the equations are satisfied then we must have

+Turning this result on its head, we read the $|W|$ equations \eqref{eq:Wconstrain} as required for consistent evolution, and thus as dynamical constraints.

 Some of these can be \emph{gauge} constraints (i.e., identically satisfied) revealing redundancies in the description.
 If only Kirchhoff and transformer relations have been used to reach $\omega$, the gauge vectors are purely in charge or purely in flux directions, this not being the case for a dimensionful constraint.
-A charge (flux) gauge constraint signals an effective loop (cutset) in which only inductive (capacitive) elements take part.
+A charge (flux) gauge constraint signals an effective loop (node cutset\footnote{A cutset in a graph is a set of edges whose removal increases the number of connected components.
+A node cutset is the set of all edges connected to a node, whose removal increases the number of connected components in exactly one.}) in which only inductive (capacitive) elements take part.

+In this first round of the method as applied to electrical circuits the zero-mode vectors $\boldsymbol{W}_I$ commute, as $\omega$ is homogeneous and therefore so are $\boldsymbol{W}_I$.
+We say that this set of vectors is integrable because there exist submanifolds invariant under the action of these vectors.
+In other words, we can use coordinatizations of the manifold structured as $z\to\left\{w^I\right\}\cup\left\{\xi^\mu\right\}$, with $w^I$ those associated with the zero-mode vectors.